 Buy it: LoongSon Mini Portable LED Projector, $45, Amazon.com

 If you employ an au pair or a live-in nanny, a holiday tip and a few gifts may be in order.
 “Live-in nannies and au pairs can be extensions of the family, and may be included in some holiday events,” says Elizabeth Malson, president of Amslee Institute, an online school with a curriculum for professional nannies and sitters.
 “A gift exchange during dinner can also be a nice way to celebrate.”

 Consider tipping your au pair a least one week’s pay to make her feel appreciated.
 Running low on funds?
 Give her an IOU for several paid days off in the coming year.
 This is something you can have professionally printed and tucked into an attractive envelope, or stuffed into her Christmas stocking.
 Another monetary gift for an au pair could be travel tickets, either for a trip home or for a vacation.
 Au pairs hired from abroad especially appreciate funds for travel and time off to visit a new destination in the US, Granville says.

 Looking for some gift ideas for your au pair?
 Check out these just-right ideas for some inspiration.

-Keep your au pair feeling cozy and warm with a luxurious bathrobe and slippers.
-This lightweight but super-soft robe from Pottery Barn makes an excellent choice, and can be monogrammed with her initials as well.
+Another way to keep your au pair feeling cozy and warm (and deeply appreciated)?
+With a luxurious robe.
+This sherpa-lined flannel robe from J. Crew makes an excellent choice, and can be monogrammed with her initials as well.
 (Want to really up the ante?
 Toss in a pair of these heavenly sheepskin slippers.)

 When those run-of-the-mill wants and needs unexpectedly pop up, it’s not just moms who turn to Amazon.
 An Amazon gift card is one of the best gifts for an au pair—it’ll give her some extra purchasing power to get whatever she desires.